songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 After reading this article, you will understand:

 * The responsibility of allocation service and allocation deciders.
-* The structure of different deciders
+* The structure of these 19 deciders.
-* Some general concepts
+* How do they make decisions?
+* The deciders' position in the lifecycle of an ES node.
-* Some specific concepts to dig deeper
+* How to test them?
-* How to go further from this article
+* How to go further from this article?

 Now, let's get started!